hemeac/kiwiTechTree/README.md

 Shuffled the tech nodes to correspond with the Mark IV Spaceplane System.
 Added custom B9PS fuel tanks along with Methalox fuel tanks.
 Linear Aerospike is able to run either as a Kerolox, Hydrolox, or Methalox engine.
 Custom RealPlume support is forthcoming, but will likely wait for the final development.
 Note, this will remove the omni-storage modules if WBI Tools is installed, will require some manual editing or custom patch (not included) to restore.
 If Modular Launch Pads is installed, the launch pad is moved to General Launch Bases.

 ## MK2 Stockalike Expansion 1.8.9.3
 Shuffled tech nodes.
 If installed, will move the Stock Mk2 Cockpit one tier earlier to streamlined flight.
-Upgraded E.V.E.R.Y. single engine, but have not currently added any missing RealPlume planes.
+Upgraded E.V.E.R.Y. single engine, but have not currently added RealPlume support for engines not currently supporting it.
 Added cockpits and structural parts to the Mk2 Spaceplane System Upgrade.

+## MK3 Stockalike Expansion 1.5.1
+Shuffled the tech nodes.
+Added engine B9 Upgrades.
+Structural part upgrades part of the Mk3 Spaceplane System Upgrade.
+If Better SRBs installed, added support for SRBs.
+Have not currently added RealPlume support to engines lacking RealPlume support.

 ## Modular Launch Pads 2.1 [Alpha]
 Adds support for launch pads installed by other mods into General Launch Pads.